safuvanh/K8S-vs-DockerSwarm/README.md

   ```
   <br>
-  Alternatively, if you are the root user, you can run:
+  Alternatively, if you are the root user, you can run:<br>

    ```
    export KUBECONFIG=/etc/kubernetes/admin.conf
    ```